Tier 2 General Skilled Worker Visa

 Our UK immigration lawyers can advise you in relation to the copious requirements of the immigration rules and Tier 2 Policy Guidance to ensure that you and your dependents make a successful application.
 We have a wealth of experience in filing applications for Tier 2 General entry clearance, extensions and indefinite leave to remain.

 If your initial application for entry clearance has been refused, we will make a request for Administrative Review if there are sufficient legal merits.
-For in-country applicants who have been refused an extension or switching application we can lodge an immigration appeal.

 For further information, please schedule a consultation.